-I made this recipe with home-made crust and my 5-minute pesto that I had on hand from my bumper crop of basil, but using store bought dough and pesto works great too and make this a weeknight no-brainer.
-Did I mention how much I am appreciating fast recipes these days?
+I made this recipe with home-made crust and my 5-minute pesto that I had on hand from my bumper crop of basil, but using store bought dough and pesto works great, too, and make this a weeknight no-brainer.

 And that’s it.
 I hope you enjoy this yummy end-of-summer pizza recipe.
 Please leave a comment below letting me know if you try it.
 And I would absolutely love it if you visited me over at Healthy Seasonal Recipes too!

 Loving this pizza?
 Try:

 - 1 1-lb to 1.25-lb. ball pizza dough, preferably whole-grain